-The Centre for Workforce Excellence (CWE) are finalising the draft of the Response Capability Framework, which is planned for release mid-2024.
+The Centre for Workforce Excellence (CWE) are finalising the draft of the Response Capability Framework.
+The framework is being finalised with a focus on useability and is expected for release later in 2024.

-CWE are continuing work on the revision of the Prevention Capability Framework in collaboration with Safe and Equal and the Prevention sector.
+CWE are continuing work on the revision of the Prevention Capability Framework in collaboration with Safe and Equal and the Prevention workforce.
 The revised Prevention Capability Framework is due for release late 2024, early 2025.